About Phi Beta Sigma Inc.

 Since the organization’s humble beginnings in 1914, the scroll of Sigma Men has grown to include some of the world’s most esteemed achievers, thinkers, and leaders including Dr. George Washington Carver, Dr. Alain LeRoy Locke, A. Philip Randolph, Congressman John Lewis, President William “Bill” Clinton, Rev. Al Sharpton, Emmitt Smith, Richard Sherman, Harry Belafonte, Malik Yoba, Terrence Howard and Al Roker.
 Amazingly, this list is only a sampling of the many powerful men affiliated with our great organization.

-The Delta Zeta Sigma chapter of Phi Beta Sigma Inc. (Durham Alumni chapter) was founded in 1961 for the purpose of serving the Durham community and the surrounding area.
+The Delta Zeta Sigma chapter of Phi Beta Sigma Inc. (Durham Alumni chapter) was chartered on January 4th, 1961 for the purpose of serving the Durham community and the surrounding areas.

 The chapter was chartered by 20 brothers from all over the USA and included W.W.
 Bolden, James Cheek, N.B.
 Cheek, Lionel Cook, Sedrick Cuthbertson, Leonard Davis, Lemarque Dejamon, Ronald Forman Sr., C.G.
 Gates, Walter M. Grandy, Thomas A. Hammie, John Harrell, H.M.
 Holmes, J.S.
 Houston, L.S.
 Knox, James Moffitt, E.P.
 Norris, John Peel, Joseph Settles and Ralph Yokley.